 When it comes to the quality of water in your home nothing is more important.
-Having clean healthy water for your family to drink, cook and bathe with is imperative to maintaining a healthy living environment.
-There are many different causes of poor water quality, most are easily identified by a simple water test and solutions to these issues can vary depending on the severity of the problem.
+Having clean healthy water for your family to drink, cook, and bathe with is imperative to maintaining a healthy living environment.
+There are many different causes of poor water quality, but most are easily identified by a simple water test.
+Solutions to these issues can vary depending on the severity of the problem.
 Let us help with your water treatment and testing needs.

 Hard water is a result of water absorbing calcium and magnesium from limestone, chalk or marble deposits.
-Hard water is not a health concern, and is very common but it can reduce the lifespan of your fixtures.
+Hard water is not a health concern, and is very common.
+However, it can reduce the lifespan of your fixtures.
 Indications of hard water can include:

 - White Marks on fixtures